jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_dervil_burlow.md

   </p>

   <p>
     Dervil stood on the mound and challenged him to do it.
-He stood there waiting to see if Babe Ruth &mdash; two strikes against him &mdash; would have the NERVE to foretell a home run for himself and show Dervil up in front of this big World Series crowd in Chicago.
+He stood there waiting to see if Babe Ruth&mdash;two strikes against him&mdash;would have the NERVE to foretell a home run for himself and show Dervil up in front of this big World Series crowd in Chicago.
 If he does, like some say he did, Dervil would cram a little history down his throat.
 He won't be party to another man's legend.
 Instead, Dervil would put Ruth on the seat of his pants.
   </p>

   <p>